Adversarial Flow Models: Computational Efficiency

 \Cref{tab:compute} shows the breakdown of the computation per $G$ update.
-Current adversarial approach consumes 3.625$\times$ compute per $G$'s update compared to MeanFlow.
-Adjusting the reduced iterations needed, on XL/2 models, our method uses $1.88\times$ compute compared to MeanFlow but obtains 15\% FID improvement.
+The current adversarial approach consumes 3.625$\times$ compute per $G$'s update compared to MeanFlow.
+After accounting for the reduced number of iterations needed, on XL/2 models, our method uses $1.88\times$ compute compared to MeanFlow but obtains 15\% FID improvement.
 For adversarial methods, it may be possible to reduce the batch size on $D$, apply clever result reuse, explore other methods to limit the Lipschitz constant other than using gradient penalties, and explore other objective functions than the relativistic one to save compute.
-But for our research, we take the most conservative approach and mostly follow the prior state-of-the-art GANs' formulation~\citep{huang2024gan,hyun2025scalable}.
+But for our research, we take the most conservative approach and mostly follow the formulation of prior state-of-the-art GANs~\citep{huang2024gan,hyun2025scalable}.
 We leave the optimization to future work.